no2fpga/no2e1/doc/mem-map.md

 	The Framer does not preform any modification/insertion of bits into TS0 and just transparently transmits the data as-is
       - `01`: TS0 framing, no CRC4\
-	The framer generates framing patterns on TS0 but does not generate the CRC4 in the C-bits
+	The framer generates FAS but not the Si bits (bit 1)
       - `10`: TS0 framing, CRC4\
 	The framer generates framing patterns on TS0, computes CRC4 and populates the C-bits with it
       - `11`: TS0 framing, CRC4 + Auto "E" bits\
-	The framer generates framing patterns on TS0, computes CRC4, popualtes the C-bits with it and automatically reports receive-side CRC4 errors in the E-bits
+	The framer generates framing patterns on TS0, computes CRC4, populates the C-bits with it and automatically reports receive-side CRC4 errors in the E-bits
   * `e` : Enable the transmitter